pinztrek/FreeTAKServer-balena/README.md

 can push builds to balene using git and not have to install node and the cli. <br><br>
 The CLI is a bit easier, but also takes a bit to install.

+### Overriding Defaults via Env Variables

+This Balena Docker config reads default FTS params from fts_args.env.
+If not overridden via an app, service, or device env variable these are used.
+You can set env varables from the balena gui.

+Most installs will want to use the defaults and just override in Balena Docker ENV vars if needed.
+But if you do want to change the defaults do so in the env file.
+(Ex: If you had a fleet of servers and wanted them to be the same)

+Not all required FTS params can be overridden by env vars or command line yet, so some still require sed work in the dockerfile.